 Grand Canyon Helicopter Tour with Maverick Helicopters

-My tour with Maverick Helicopters started at 4:45 am when I got picked by from the hotel and driven to the terminal.
-Everyone was professional, accommodating, and had a great sense of humor when Matt and I got totally lost looking for the bus pick up at the Venetian Hotel (it’s really a maze there!).
+My tour with Maverick Helicopters started at 4:45 am when I got picked by the hotel and driven to the terminal.
+Everyone was professional, accommodating, and had a great sense of humor when my husband and I got totally lost looking for the bus pick up at the Venetian Hotel (it’s really a maze there!).

 After a quick briefing, we hopped on our helicopter.
 Headsets on and we flew away into the sunrise.
 I must say that I was slightly worried about not getting a good seat as it can take up to 6 people, but the pilot was very professional and kept rotating everyone at both landings.
 All of us experience all points of view.